Matteoleme/ML-project-24-25/README.md

 ### Markov decision process
 A Markov Decision Process (MDP) is a mathematical framework used to formally describe the environment in reinforcement learning.
-It provides a structured way to represent how actions affect the state of the system and what rewards the agent can expect.
+It provides a structured way to represents how actions affect the state of the system and what rewards the agent can expect.

 M = (S, A, δ, r)
  - S: finite set of states